huijing/slides/webconf-asia-2017/README.md

 *For Webconf.Asia 2017.
 This is sort of a transcript of the talk.*

-### Introduction
+## Introduction

 大家好！The last time I was in Hong Kong was 1998, so it's been a while.
 I'm really excited to be here to talk to all of you about two of my favourite things, both of which are in my talk title.
 But before we get to that, let me introduce myself...with emojis.

 My name is Hui Jing, and I'm Malaysian.
 I played basketball for more than half my life, and it was actually what got me into web development in the first place.
 I'm a front-end engineer based in Singapore now, and I love CSS so much that I will write blog posts about it.
 I also run Talk.CSS, which is Singapore's only CSS-centric meetup at the moment.

-### Internet and the web
+## Internet and the web

 So in case I wasn't clear earlier, the two favourite things I was talking about were the web and typography.
 WWW.
 The World Wide Web.
 It was formally invented by Sir Tim Berners-Lee on March 12, 1989 as a means for researchers to share information.
 This is what he wrote in an open letter during the web's 28th birthday back in March.

 > “I imagined the web as an open platform that would allow everyone everywhere to share information, access opportunities and collaborate across geographic and cultural boundaries.”

 The purpose of the web is to connect the world's population, to allow people who live half a planet away to become friends.
 To share your experiences with friends 20km or 20,000km away from you.
+To provide a means of communication, and most importantly, to all people to gain access to information and even employment.
 The internet and the web were built to be open.
 Or at least, it was meant to be.

 No centralised control, you didn't have to ask anyone's permission to publish a website.
 You could just go ahead and do it.
 If your friend from Argentina has a website, you can just type in that URL to see it.
 You don't need a visa or a passport.
 There aren't supposed to be national boundaries online.
 To me, that is amazing.